strawberry-graphql/strawberry-django/docs/guide/optimizer.md

 > Static (non-callable) annotate expressions can't depend on the field's
 > arguments, so they keep their shared label and are annotated only once, no
 > matter how many aliases select the field.

+> [!WARNING]
+> A callable `prefetch_related` produces a separate `Prefetch` per alias, so
+> each alias of such a field costs one additional query - even when two aliases
+> are called with identical arguments, since prefetches are not deduplicated by
+> argument value.

 ## Optimization hints on model (ModelProperty)